nxskok/pasias/docs/06-power.md

 ##     alternative = two.sided
 ```

-This, 0.803, is very close to the 0.798 I got from my
+This, 0.803, is very close to the value I got from my
 simulation.
 Which makes me think I did them both right.
 This is not a watertight proof, though: for example, I might have made a mistake and gotten lucky somewhere.
 But it does at least give me confidence.

 Extra: when you estimate power by simulation, what you are doing is
 rejecting or not with a certain probability (which is the same for all
 simulations).
 So the number of times you actually *do* reject has